Clackamas Community College — Admission Snapshot 2026

 At Clackamas Community College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Clackamas Community College as your choice in the form.

-How much a Clackamas Community College Graduate make?
+How much does a Clackamas Community College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 42886.
-An average Clackamas Community College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $42,886.
+An average Clackamas Community College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs